 The Academic Affairs Committee will undertake the evaluation and endorsement of all educational policies, practices, and programs that have implications for academic process and quality at the University level.
 The chair of the Academic Affairs Committee (or a designee from the Committee) will be an active and voting member of the Institutional Effectiveness Committee (IEC).
 Annually, the Academic Affairs Committee will present to the Faculty Assembly an overview of outcomes assessments reviewed by IEC, as these relate to the academic affairs of the University.
 The Academic Affairs Committee will act as a University-wide committee for the evaluation and recommendation of feasibility studies.
 In this capacity, it will review the feasibility studies to establish new programs commenting on redundancy, impacts, and/or concerns.
 All comments will be brought to the full UFA to be voted on before being forwarded to the Provost in writing.
 It will also consider related curricular issues, such as the abrogation or substantial change of degree programs.
-The Committee will insure that each College has mechanisms to address academic concerns specific to that College.
-Ex officio members include the President, the Provost, the CFO, and the chairs of comparable committees in each college as applicable.
+The Committee will ensure that each College has mechanisms to address academic concerns specific to that College.
+Ex officio members include the President (or designee), the Provost (or designee), the Chief Financial Officer (or designee), and the chairs of comparable committees in each college as applicable.

-- i.
+i.
 The Library Committee will be a subcommittee of the Academic Affairs Committee.
-Members are appointed by the Academic Affairs Committee and include the Dean of Library Services as an ex officio member, and may include non Faculty Assembly members or nonfaculty members. - b.
-Academic Technology Committee c.
-Faculty Affairs Committee
+Members are appointed by the Academic Affairs Committee and include the Dean of Library Services (or designee) as an ex officio member, and may include non-Faculty Assembly members or non-faculty members.

+b.
+Academic Technology Committee

 The Academic Technology Committee will undertake the evaluation of computing needs and develop proposals for addressing those needs.
-The Academic Technology Committee Chair in accordance with 6. b. above, may appoint additional faculty members who are not serving on UFA and include an IT representative.
-The Chief Information Officer is an ex officio member of this committee.
+The Academic Technology Committee Chair in accordance with 6. b. above, may appoint additional faculty members who are not serving on UFA and include an Information Technology representative.
+Ex officio members include the Associate Vice President for Information Technology and Chief Information Officer (or designee) and the chairs of comparable committees in each college.